Create and use Dataflows (Gen2) in Microsoft Fabric

 Note: If this option is grayed out, you may already have a data destination set.
 Check the data destination at the bottom of the Query settings pane on the right side of the Power Query editor.
 If a destination is already set, you can change it using the gear.

-2. On the Choose destination settings page, select Append and then Save settings.
+- Select Next and on the Choose destination settings page, disable the Use automatic settings option, select Append and then Save settings.

 Note: We suggest using the Power query editor for updating data types, but you can also do so from this page, if you prefer.